DeepChainBio/bio-transformers/docs/source/introduction.rst

 bio-transformers is a python wrapper on top of the ESM/Protbert model, which are Transformers protein language model, trained on millions on proteins and used to predict embeddings.
-This package provide other functionalities (like compute the loglikelihood of a protein) or easily compute embeddings on multiple-gpu.
+This package provide other functionalities like compute the loglikelihood of a protein or the accuracy of a model.
 Features
 --------